X'Trapolis 100: Valparaíso

 Valparaíso has had an interurban passenger train system since the 19th century, but it could not be called a metro due to an infrequent train service and other shortcomings.
 In 1999 construction began on the current system, tearing down the old stations and building new ones with a homologous design.
 In Viña del Mar, a tunnel more than five kilometres in length was constructed.
 The new trains, specially made for the new system, arrived in Chile on 22 February 2005 and the old system was decommissioned on 30 June 2005.

 The metropolitan railway that opened in 1855 between the Barón station in Valparaíso and El Salto, near Viña del Mar, is the oldest continuously operating railway in the southern hemisphere.
-At the end of the 1990s, the decision was made to renew the railway equipment, equip the region with state-of-the-art trains and, at the same time, organize a new functional structure with new stations and the undergrounding of an important part of the route.
+At the end of the 1990s, the decision was made to renew the railway equipment, equip the region with state-of-the-art trains and, at the same time, organise a new functional structure with new stations and the undergrounding of an important part of the route.

 The purchase of the rolling stock was completed in November 2002, with the signing of a contract between Merval and the French company Alstom, which in addition to guaranteeing the delivery of 27 convoys of 2 cars, included signaling, control systems and electrical power, as well of various items that ensured maintenance for 30 years.

 The work for the implementation of this project, called Stage IV, began in 1999, with the demolition of the solid construction stations, replacing them with bus stops, and only remodeling the Limache station for the new uses that would later be given to it, making them architectural homologation and functionally.
 The road was buried with the construction of a tunnel of more than 5 kilometres between the Caleta Abarca and El Salto sectors in the Viña del Mar commune, leaving 4 stations under the street line, and allowing a restructuring of the fascia urban environment via Vina Mar.
 The work on the tunnel suspended the service was between July and November 2005.

 The first car of the new fleet arrived in Chile on 22 February 2005.
 On 30 June 2005, a farewell ceremony was held for the old Suburban Electric Motor Vehicles (AES), built in Argentina by Fiat Concord, which provided commercial service until July 2005.
 At 12:45pm a "symbolic" tour began that began in Valparaíso and concluded in Limache.
 Thus, stations, bus stops and the signalling system completed their last day.

 The service began with a 3-day white march, operating partially outside the tunnel between 21 and 23 November 2005.
 On 23 November, the inauguration ceremony was held, which was attended by the then President of Chile Ricardo Lagos.
 The service formally began on 24 November 2005.